MattuW4/cafe-stop/README.md

 The [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML files.

-All possible validation issues flagged in the validator were resolved that included improper syntax wrapping using a strong tag; form inside a <p> tag; and isolated closing tags for structural HTML elements.
+All possible validation issues flagged in the validator were resolved that included improper syntax wrapping using a strong tag; form inside a paragraph tag; and isolated closing tags for structural HTML elements.
 Persisting validation issues remained on the post card detail view and the create/edit post due to the unresolved bugs referenced in the later section (potentially caused by Summernote).

 ## W3C CSS Validator Testing